 Why are SMBs a Target for Cyber Criminals?

 Additionally, as SMB title & escrow companies transition to digital practices and workflows, there is often a lack of security knowledge among employees that leaves the business vulnerable to social engineering threats such as phishing and business email compromises (BEC).
-According to a recent report from FinCEN, real estate was the third highest targeted sector for BEC in 2018.
-In these types of attacks, cyber criminals often impersonate C-suite executives using nearly-identical email templates and email addresses to convince employees to transfer money into fraudulent accounts.
-Similarly, a cyber criminal may replicate the company’s email templates to convince homebuyers to wire their funds to fraudulent accounts.
+In these types of attacks, cybercriminals often impersonate C-suite executives using nearly-identical email templates and email addresses to convince employees to transfer money into fraudulent accounts.
+Similarly, a cybercriminal may replicate the company’s email templates to convince homebuyers to wire their funds to fraudulent accounts.

 Minutes to Happen, Months to Detect

-Verizon’s report indicates that most attacks were conducted in minutes; however, the majority of breaches (56%) took months to discover.
-IBM’s 2018 Cost of a Data Breach Study found that US companies take an average of 206 days to detect a breach.
+Verizon’s report indicates that most attacks were conducted in minutes; however, many organizations took months to discover the breach.
+IBM’s Cost of a Data Breach Study found that US companies take an average of 206 days to detect a breach.
 According to the study creators, the length of time to identify and contain a data breach directly correlates with the financial losses of the security breach — the longer the discovery timeline, the higher the costs of the security incident.

 What Can Title Companies Do to Arm Themselves Against Cyber Criminals?

-Qualia software engineer, Mike Lublin, is part of a team designing software that meets the highest-standards for cyber security.
-He recommends that title companies invest in best-in-class digital security and ask 7 key due-diligence questions to find the best technology partners.
+Title companies wanting to invest in best-in-class digital security should ask these 7 key due-diligence questions to find the best technology partners.

 CERTIFICATIONS AND COMPLIANCE